 While flu season doesn’t typically start until October, the Centers for Disease Control encourages people to start getting the vaccine now, because immunity often takes a couple weeks to develop and immunization is most effective if received prior to exposure.

-Flu shots are available at the Student Health Center and since the demand for vaccinations has increased, it’s a good idea to call ahead for an appointment at 330-569-5418.
+Since the demand for vaccinations has increased, it’s recommended that you call The Student Health Center for an appointment at 330-569-5418.